 Plus, he looked bloody good in a suit.

 When the aura of Fred's chagrin grew too much to ignore, Scorpius set his food down on his saucer.
 "All right, let's get to it.
 It's very simple.
 I want to work with you two on your current product."

 "No, your other one.
 The transistor, the er Muggle-Magic Converter."

 Fred sat up straighter.
 Bea’s eyes went as round as the cookie in her hand.
-It was their long-term project, though they were only working on it because Bea was so insistent.
-It was an attachment for Muggle technology that would allow them to be powered by magic.
+It was their long-term project, but only because Bea was so insistent.
+Otherwise, it’d have gone in the rubbish pile on day one.
+The Muggle-Magic Converter was an attachment that would allow Muggle tech to be powered by magic.
 Problems with interference had long prevented any electronics to gain ground in the magical community.
-It was a revolutionary idea but more concept than reality, and was likely to stay that way.
+It was a revolutionary idea but more concept than reality and it was likely to stay that way.

 "I heard Bea chat about it in Potions.
 Got my interest quick.
 I figure, why wait until my parents retire?
 I might as well get started on this business thing early, which leads me to... buying your prototype."